AdobeDocs/campaign-web.en/help/v8/reporting/email-report.md

 * **[!UICONTROL Causes of exclusion]** graph and table show the breakdown per rule of messages rejected during the analysis.

     ![](assets/reporting_email_3.png){align="center"}

+    +++Learn more on Email delivery report metrics.

+    * **[!UICONTROL User unknown]**: Error type generated during delivery to indicate that the email address is invalid.

+    * **[!UICONTROL Invalid domain]**: Error type generated when sending a delivery to indicate that the domain of the email address is wrong or does not exist.

+    * **[!UICONTROL Mailbox full]**: Error type generated after five delivery attempts to indicate that the recipients’ inbox contains too many messages.

+    * **[!UICONTROL Account disabled]**: Error type generated when sending a delivery to indicate that the address no longer exists.

+    * **[!UICONTROL Refused]**: Error type generated when an address is rejected by the IAP (Internet Access Provider), for instance following the application of a security rule (anti-spam software).

+    * **[!UICONTROL Unreachable]**: Error type which occurs in the message distribution string: incident on the SMTP relay, domain temporarily unreachable, etc

+    * **[!UICONTROL Not connected]**: Error type to indicate that the recipients’ mobile phone is switched off or disconnected from the network at the time of sending.

+    +++

 ## Delivery throughput {#delivery-throughtput}